 - 1. Inspecting, and if needed adapting the Sprint Backlog during the Daily Scrum so the progress towards the Sprint Goal is guaranteed. - 2.
-Inspecting the increment and adapting the Product Backlog if necessary during the Sprint Review in order to achieve maximum customer value. - 3.
-Inspecting the process, the relations of the team and the resources during the Sprint Retrospective, and adapting them if necessary.
+Inspecting the increment, and if needed adapting the Product Backlog during the Sprint Review, this way maximal customer value is achieved. - 3.
+Inspecting the process, the relations of the team and the resources, and (if needed) adapting them during the Sprint Retrospective.